jonkarrer/jonkarrer/README.md

 karrerjon@gmail.com

 - ⚡ Fun fact: ...
-I use to be a chef and run my own food business.
+I use to be a cook/chef

 ### Working on soon...